 Spanned alcove arches contain a pillar that extends from the outer floor to the outer top of the cave like opening. the pillar conforms geometrically to the slope of the rock mass side.

 A tunnel arch is more of an elongated arching hole or passageway through the rock.
 The length of the passageway must be greater than the height or width.

 The perforated alcove arch occurs when an alcove has a distinct opening through its rear or side wall.

 w/ large selection of arch photos

 arch gps locations overlaid onto topo maps, print topo maps

 w/ map overlays showing proposed new boundaries

-includes other resource information also
+with other resource information

 filed against proposed monument

 State of Utah Total - 6,581 = 46%